wilvk/sample-deploy-pipeline/handling-secrets.md

 This section has shown two ways of storing secrets:

 - Using Ansible Vault to encrypt our database credentials with a password.
-- Using Jenkins Credential Store to store our Ansible Vault password and then use this password to deecrypt our database credentials
+- Using Jenkins Credential Store to store our Ansible Vault password and then use this password to decrypt our database credentials